arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

   Serial.println("---");
 }
 ```
 ***To test this example, no external I²C devices are required.
-The code will generate I²C communication patterns that can be analized with a protocol analyzer.
+The code will generate I²C communication patterns that can be analyzed with a protocol analyzer.
 Without devices connected, read operations will typically return `0xFF`.***

 You can open the Arduino IDE's Serial Monitor (Tools > Serial Monitor) to see the I²C operations being performed.
 Connect a protocol analyzer to pins `A4` (SDA) and `A5` (SCL) to observe the actual I²C protocol signals.